How To Rent Out Your Property in Singapore [Landlord Guide]

 Agent Fees = $1250

-Internet + Water + Gas + Electricity = – (borne by tenant)
+Internet, Water, Gas and Electricity = – (bear by tenant)

 Maintenance Fees = $3,600 (assuming $300 per month)

-So before you go ahead to rent out your property, do work out your finances carefully.
+Before you decide to rent out your property, always make sure that you work out your finances carefully.
+Being a landlord is not as simple as you thought.
 You may end up paying for someone to stay at your property instead!

 You may also like